Our cutie friend Lyndsay had a baby this past year.

 Heather happened to have a set of vintage flashcards and a children’s book that served as the materials for the second bunting.

 It was important to unite the two rooms where the shower would be hosted, and therefore, the bunting needed to be double-sided for guests who would be walking between these rooms.
 After selecting a few choice flashcards to use (boy, smile), I crafted the rest of the bunting from pages of the children’s book, combining both photos and text pages for variation.

 I used a few pieces of yarn to form the final string to hang bunting #2.

 Overall, the set of garlands was a mere cost of $5 and added a simple statement to the center of the space, welcoming guests and inviting them to join in celebrating the little boy who was soon to make us all smile!

-Heather: Whenever I host a party I tend to have amnesia about all the extra work that having people in your home can entail.
-There’s always more cleaning than you think, more cooking then you think, and you actually have to get personally showered and ready as well.
-(I always underestimate the time to shower.)
-But what I really want to do is have all that done so I can stand back, look at my space, move things around artistically and create anything that adds to the ambiance.
+Heather: Whenever I host a party I tend to have amnesia about all the extra work having people in your home can entail.
+There’s always more cleaning than you think, more cooking then you believe, and you actually have to get personally showered and ready as well.
+(I still underestimate the time to shower.)
+But what I want to do is have all that done so I can stand back, look at my space, move things around artistically and create anything that adds to the ambiance.
 That’s the part that always gets rushed and the part I always wish I’d made more time for.
 I may never host a part alone again because working with Jen and Kristin was actually magical.
-We all carried the load and it made things like having Kristin come over the night before with all her serving pieces a complete blast and actually restful.
-We combined our colors and dishes and she worked in her adorable decorations.
-We stood back and changed things up, because we had the time.
-There was still rushing and craziness but it wasn’t until the night of the shower, with all three of us sprawled out on my floor in pre-party panic wrapping and making things together, not alone.
+We all carried the load, and it made things like having Kristin come over the night before with all her serving pieces a complete blast and actually restful.
+We combined our colors and dishes, and she worked in her adorable decorations.
+We stood back and changed things up because we had the time.
+There was still rushing and craziness, but it wasn’t until the night of the shower, with all three of us sprawled out on my floor in pre-party panic wrapping and making things together, not alone.

 Next up would be the food.
 It was a collaborative effort, believe me – baby shower part 4: making food.